owncloud/ios-app/KNOWN_ISSUES.md

 - dragging an entire space on top of another starts a full copy of the space, which eventually fails halfway through

 ## SDK
-- local storage consumed by spaces that are then deleted or inactivated is not reclaimed
 - pre-population of accounts using infinite PROPFIND is not supported

 # Evolution roadmap